Herbert Park, Ballsbridge, Co Dublin

 Pets

 Dogs are welcome on a leash.
-Designated off‑leash areas are not provided, so keep pets under control, especially near the pond and playgrounds.
+Designated off-leash areas are not provided, so keep pets under control, especially near the pond, playgrounds and during the Sunday market.

 Nearby Attractions

 Herbert Park is a short walk from the Aviva Stadium, the RDS Arena and the historic Fitzwilliam Lawn Tennis Club.
-The Poolbeg Lighthouse Walk (4 km) and Sandymount Strand are reachable by bike for a longer coastal excursion.
+For a longer coastal excursion, the Poolbeg Lighthouse Walk (4 km) and Sandymount Strand are reachable by bike or bus, with wide views of Dublin Bay.
+Cycle south along the Dodder to reach the lighthouse, or pick up a city-centre bus on Morehampton Road.